twentythree-ch/lab-nextcloud/README.md

 # Nextcloud with Cloudflare Tunnel - Portainer Stack

-This repository contains a Docker Compose stack for running Nextcloud with a Cloudflare Tunnel, designed to be deployed via Portainer.
+This repository contains a Docker Compose stack for running Nextcloud with a Cloudflare Tunnel, designed to be deployed via Portainer with automated GitHub Actions CI/CD.

 ## Architecture